 - Automatic Payments = pagos automaticos

 - Interest = interest

 - Offer = oferta

 - Rewards Points = puntos / puntos de recompensa

 - Self-control = autocontrol

-Disclaimer: I would never recommend a product or service that I didn’t use personally.
+Disclaimer: We would never recommend a product or service that we didn’t use ourselves.
 Your trust is far more important to us than any possible commission we may receive.
 The opinions expressed in this article are mine alone.
 Should you decide one of these products is right for you, we may receive a small commission if you sign up by clicking one of the links in this article.